drwatson1/Otel-sandbox/README.md

 I will use a sample service from this repository.
 To use a custom metric we need some steps:

-* some stuff, which we want to measure;
+- some stuff, which we want to measure;
-* the counter as itself;
+- the counter itself;
-* enable our counters;
+- enable the counter;
-* use the counter;
+- use the counter;
-* visualize the data.
+- visualize the data.

-#### Staff to Be Measured
+#### Stuff To Be Measured

-To make the example more realistic, let's consider some workers.
-We can start the worker with given name.
-The worker do its job and after some time automatically finishes.
-We can run multiple workers and they will work in parallel.
+To make the example more realistic, let's consider some worker.
+We can start the worker with a given name.
+The worker does its job and after some time automatically finishes.
+We can run multiple workers and they will work simultaneous.

-The worker implementation is straightforward (see Worker.cs):
+The worker implementation is straightforward (see `Worker.cs`):

 ```csharp
     public class Worker